 Sadly, he is not alone in his discontent.

-When some readers consider Heidegger’s comments on language as the house of being, they reject the static, claustrophobic associations that accompany the metaphor.
+When some readers consider Heidegger’s comments on language as the house of being, they reject the static, claustrophobic associations accompanying the metaphor.

 Yet it is Heidegger who teaches us how to apprehend these walls with an appreciation for the freedom they invoke in his essay, “Building, Dwelling, Thinking”: